thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 In [Part I of this series](http://tomstechnicalblog.blogspot.com/2018/01/kotlinforoperationalplanningandoptimiza.html) I introduced binary programming with [Kotlin](http://kotlinlang.org/) and [ojAlgo](http://ojalgo.org/).
 In [Part II](http://tomstechnicalblog.blogspot.com/2018/01/kotlin-for-linear-programming-part-ii.html), I introduced continuous variables and optimization concepts.
 In this section, I am going to present something more ambitious and useful: generating mutli-day schedules.
 This can be applied to scheduling problems such as staffing, manufacturing, transportation, sport team event planning, and even classroom allocation.

-On a side note, the first article in this series spurred the largest spike in my blog's short history (about 13K views in one night) primarily because of this [YCombinator discussion thread here](https://news.ycombinator.com/item?id=16234067).
-It is always enlightening to see a deluge of people weighing in on a topic like this.
-For instance, it's interesting to see how people react to Kotlin being used for mathematical modeling.
-Some will insist that dynamic or math-focused languages are more productive for this purpose (e.g. [Julia](https://julialang.org/) and the [JuMP library](https://jump.readthedocs.io/en/latest/quickstart.html#creating-a-model)).
-Others express a sentiment that these dynamic/math-focused languages do not fit well into a production environment, and the JVM is inevitable in those cases.
-Anyway I digress, but it is just interesting to see what people value at the expense of other features.

 I started building [okAlgo](https://github.com/thomasnield/okAlgo/blob/master/README.md) which is a Kotlin idiomatic extension to ojAlgo.
 This will be the first article in the series where I take it for a test-drive, and hopefully will beautify ojAlgo a bit more.
-I would also love to see ojAlgo ported to [Kotlin/Native](https://kotlinlang.org/docs/reference/native-overview.html) in time to take advantage of the native efficiency.
+I would also love to see ojAlgo ported to [Kotlin/Native](https://kotlinlang.org/docs/reference/native-overview.html) in time to take advantage of the native efficiency, but I digress.

-Back to the problem: It is one thing to create an app that allows you to input events into a calendar.
+It is one thing to create an app that allows you to input events into a calendar.
 It is another for it to automatically schedule the events for you!
 Rather than relying on iterative brute-force tactics to fit classes into a schedule (which can be hopelessly inefficent), we can achieve this magic one-click generation of a schedule using the power of mathematical modeling.

 In this article, we will generate a weekly university class schedule against one classroom.
-We will plot the occupation state grid on two dimensions: classes vs timeline.
-If we wanted to schedule against multiple rooms, that would be three dimensions: classes vs timeline vs room.
+We will plot the occupation state grid on two dimensions: classes vs block time.
+If we wanted to schedule against multiple rooms, that would be three dimensions: classes vs block time vs room.
 We will stick with the former for now and do 2 dimensions.
 The latter will likely be the next article in this series.

 ## The Problem